lawrennd/snippets/_information-game/includes/epi-entropy-equivalence.md

 \notes{
 The figure above compares the paths taken through parameter space under entropy maximization versus EPI optimization.
 For observable variables (left), both approaches lead to similar equilibrium states but may follow different trajectories.
 For memory variables (right), the paths can diverge more significantly depending on the specific constraints and initial conditions.

 Despite these potential differences in trajectories, both approaches ultimately identify information-theoretic optima that balance uncertainty between different parts of the system.
-This suggests a deep connection between the principle of maximum entropy and Frieden's EPI principle, at least for systems described by exponential family distributions.
+This computational demonstration supports the theoretical equivalence we established in the mathematical derivation.

-The equivalence between these approaches provides a unifying perspective on information dynamics in physical systems.
-It suggests that the paths of steepest entropy increase that we've been studying in our entropy game may have fundamental physical significance beyond their mathematical elegance.
+This visualization shows that while the paths taken by entropy maximization (red solid line) and EPI optimization (blue dashed line) may differ, they ultimately reach similar equilibrium states.
+This provides concrete evidence for the abstract mathematical equivalence discussed in the theoretical section.
 }

 \notes{